Aussiedors come in black, brown, cream, yellow, and almost every imaginable color due to their parentage!

 Aussiedors are incredibly intelligent dogs who can take to training very well.
 Positive reinforcement will be hugely important to the training of these dogs.
 However, because they are so intelligent they can be stubborn at the beginning of their training.
 They are very food motivated, so this will be a great benefit to teaching them good habits.
 Owners should begin training at a very young age.

 Aussiedors are very energetic dogs, who require lots of exercise.
 They can easily run and play for hours on end.
-Open fields for them to run around in are ideal, and they are well suited to farm life.
+Open fields for them to run around in are ideal, and they are well-suited to farm life.

 It is important to keep an Aussiedor exercised properly.
 If they have too much pent-up energy, they may become destructive.
-Take your dog on hikes, runs, or simply play some games of fetch.
+Take your dog on hikes, and runs, or simply play some games of fetch.
 Their very favorite form of exercise is one that involves their family.

 Make sure you get these dogs from a reputable breeder, as many puppy mills will try and sell Aussiedors.
 The cost of a puppy varies depending on where you adopt it from.
 Rescues can be $100-500, while puppies from a breeder can cost up to $1000.
 Make sure you thoroughly research the breeder’s reputation and ask about the health of the parents before purchasing a puppy.